akgunduz/dicon/README.md

 ### Requirements

-Platform independent development cycle is strongly selected as one of the main achievements of this system, so all Windows, Linux and macOS operating systems and **gcc**, **clang** vs toolchains can be selected to produce architecture executables.
+Platform independent development cycle is strongly selected as one of the main achievements of this system, so Linux and macOS operating systems and **gcc**, **clang** vs toolchains can be selected to produce architecture executables.
 CMake and GNU make is used as compile platform which have wide range of usage.

-[WxWidgets](https://www.wxwidgets.org/) library is selected for demo application's UI.
-Its main advantage is to provide cross-platform support and written in C++ to have high response and wide range support.
+[Civetweb](https://github.com/civetweb/civetweb) library is selected for demo application's UI.
+Its main advantage is to serve the UI in a web page, which allows to access the UI even from embedded devices.
+It provide cross-platform support and written in C++ to have high response and wide range support.

 ### Getting Started